 Organization: Cloudologia, http://cloudologia.com

-Team: John Smith and Aaron Swales, both members of Cloudologia’s tech team
+Team: Eugene Starchenko, CTO as well as John Smith and Aaron Swales, all members of Cloudologia’s tech team

 Programming Language: C/C++, Java, Node.js, Python